nomeata/haskell-for-readers/haskell-for-readers.md

 ```

 From this example, we learn that

  * the type of functions with multiple arguments is written using multiple arrows,
- * the function arrow can just as occur inside an argument, namely when an argument itself is a function.
+ * the function arrow can just as well occur inside an argument, namely when an argument itself is a function.

 But what is this type `t`?
 There is not, actually, a type called `t`.
 Instead, this is a *type variable*, meaning that the function `twice` can be used with any type.
 Any lower-case identifier in a type is a type variable (not just `t`), and concrete types are always upper-case.